 How To Travel With Two Passports If You’re A Dual Citizen

-Having two passports and nationalities opens up the world of travel to the estimated 1% of the globe’s population [PDF] that has some form of dual citizenship.
-I should know because I’m included in that group of 60 million people; as many of you know, I carry both a Turkish and U.S. passport.
+Having two passports and nationalities opens up the world of travel to the estimated 1% of the globe’s population [PDF] – over 60 million people – that have some form of dual citizenship.
 That combination means dealing with fewer visas for countries around the world but can also leave you with complications if you’re not careful.

 For those of you who are also dual citizens, these general guidelines can make sure neither of your nationalities causes problems for you as you hop over one international boundary after another.